Furnas de Santo António

-It constitutes an important habitat for migratory seabirds, like the Sterna dougallii, the Sterna hirundo and Calonectris borealis, which nest in this place during the summer.
+It constitutes a significant habitat for migratory seabirds, like Sterna dougallii, Sterna hirundo and Calonectris borealis, which nest in this place during the summer.
 Therefore, activities that may disturb the natural nidification process of these colonies cannot be performed.

 It is also possible to observe flora species with conservation interest, such as the Festuca petraea and the Spergularia azorica.
-The perennial vegetation of the pebble beaches and the vegetated sea-cliffs with endemic flora of the Macaronesian coasts are the most significant habitats.
+The perennial vegetation of the pebble beaches and the vegetated sea-cliffs with endemic flora of the Macaronesian coasts are the most significant habitat.